Meet the founders of the Climate Disobedience Center, Tim Dechristopher, Marla Marcum, Jay O'Hara and Ken Ward.

 Jay O'Hara next to the Energy Enterprise during Lobster Boat Blockade

 Ken Ward is the former Executive Director of New Jersey Public Interest Research Group (NJPIRG), Deputy Director of Greenpeace USA, President of the National Environmental Law Center and co-founder of Green Corps, the Fund for Public Interest Research and U.S. PIRG.
 After 20 years of professional activism he became an at-home dad for his now 15 year old boy, Eli, which afforded him the opportunity to read all then available science articles on climate.
 Realizing that the climate approach of US environmentalists is inadequate, he has spent the last 15 years pushing for a bigger, tougher climate strategy, summarized in the Bright Lines papers (2007).
 His recent work includes the Jamaica Plain Green House, which served as a regional hub for 350.org actions, Metro Boston Climate Defense, acting Director for Apeiron Institute for Sustainable Living, and, with Jay O'Hara, blockading a coal shipment at Brayton Point in 2013 with a lobster boat - the Lobster Boat Blockade.
+In October, 2016, Ken was one of five "Valveturners" in the Shut It Down action, which closed all five pipelines carrying tar sands oil from Canada into the US.
 Ken lives in Corbett, Oregon and is active in the Shell No! campaign.

 Ken Ward during ShellNo! protest